azorng/goose.nvim/README.md

 # 🪿 goose.nvim

-> seamless neovim integration with goose CLI - work with a powerful AI agent without leaving your editor
+> seamless neovim integration with goose - work with a powerful AI agent without leaving your editor

 <div align="center">